Hand-Hammered Copper Couscoussier

 - Top pot has perforated bottom for steaming vegetables or cooking couscous.

-- Bottom pot can be used to stew meats or vegetables while steaming couscous on top.
+- Bottom pot can be used to stew meat or vegetables while steaming couscous on top.

 - Dimensions & More Info